ogreteeth-code/FiascoMobile/README.md

 * Android: Landscape-oriented splash screens.
 * General: Reorganize Home screen by Playsets of the Month
 * Playsets: Add more.
 Always.
-* iOS 8: Why no showing homescreen?
+* New, more portable auth system.

 Wishlist:
 * Search by movie night